iiroj/iiro.fi/src/pages/2017-04-25---developer-experience-design/index.md

 ## The project

 Our CEO wanted a bilingual investor site.
-He's great at what he does, but dropping a project like that with a four-week deadline was certainly challening.
+He's great at what he does, but dropping a project like that with a four-week deadline was certainly challenging.
 We took it as one, and formed a cross-functional team of three people: a designer _(that's me)_, a back-end developer and a full-stack developer.
 We would develop an isolated microsite using the latest technologies in many ways different from our usual stack.

 Our DevOps team was just beta-testing [GitLab](https://about.gitlab.com/) at the time.
 Supposedly our current CI [Jenkins](https://jenkins.io/) was getting replaced by GitLab CE at some point.
 GitLab happens to work nicely with [Docker](https://www.docker.com/) containers.
 Because this project would be run in isolation, we figured we'd just jump the shark and develop everything in a Docker environment with the code hosted in our GitLab instance.
 Testing and deployment to production would also be done with Docker containers, run in the GitLab CI.

-Given the close deadline this was deemed a risk, but in the end we delivered even faster than normal thanks to the optimized setup of developing and deployment.
-My favorite contribution to this project was actually something else than website's layout and visuals (although that was a positively refreshing as well). **What I really learned the most from was designing an efficient development environment**.
+Given the close deadline this was deemed a risk, but in the end we delivered even faster than normal thanks to the optimised setup of developing and deployment.
+My favourite contribution to this project was actually something else than website's layout and visuals (although that was a positively refreshing as well). **What I really learned the most from was designing an efficient development environment**.

 ## How to Define a Good Developer Experience

-To design for a good Developer Experience is to fine-tune your Development Enviroment, DE, up to eleven.
+To design for a good Developer Experience is to fine-tune your Development Environment, DE, up to eleven.
 A good DE is something that can make any project easily accessible and maintainable.
 In my opinion, you can tell a good DE by it being:

 1. __Simple to set up__
     * There should be minimum _magic_ involved — a simple list of required software to install is best.